 The Massachusetts Gaming Commission (MGC) has continued to regulate its market following this, with 11 total online betting licenses being approved in total.
 Sports betting fans in the commonwealth will see the benefits of the MGCs efforts in Q1 2023.
 The goal was to have retail sportsbooks live in time for Super Bowl 57 and online sportsbooks live in time for March Madness.

 Massachusetts sports betting

 Massachusetts regulations allow for both retail sportsbooks and mobile sports betting statewide.
 The Massachusetts Gaming Commission (MGC) set the regulations for the official launch of the market.
-Retail sports betting went live starting January 31, 2023, with online sportsbooks launching on March 10, 2023, ahead of the NCAA March Madness tournament.
+Retail sports betting went live starting January 31, 2023, with new betting sites launching on March 10, 2023, ahead of the NCAA March Madness tournament.

 Retail sports betting is allowed at local casinos in Encore Boston Harbor, Plainridge Park Casino, and MGM Springfield.
 Online licenses were split as tethered and untethered.
 Tethered licenses require online sportsbooks to partner with local operators to gain access.
 Untethered licenses allow operators to launch with no need for a betting partnership.

 Online sportsbooks that have been approved include:

 Regulations allow for restrictive college betting with no odds available for in-state events outside of end-of-season tournaments.
 This means local colleges will not see odds on offer at local sportsbooks.
 The MGC has also restricted betting on the Winter Olympics, Summer Olympics, Chess, Jai Alai, Cornhole, and eSports.